vponnam/concourse/README.md

 ##### This pipeline tests *Mysql, Rabbitmq, Spring-cloud-services (circuit-breaker and service-registry) and Redis* services.
 Please comment the sections those are not applicable to your environment.

-> Note: workout session is still TBD.. (not fully baked)
+> Note: some sections in workout folder are still work in progress.. (not fully baked) :)